Beach Getaway Guide

 Is a cab better than a flight for Pune to Goa?

 For solo or couple travellers who value time, the flight wins.
-For groups of 3-4, the cab is significantly cheaper per person (₹2,000-2,300 vs ₹4,000-6,000 by flight including airport transfers).
+For groups of 3-4, the cab works out much cheaper per person (₹2,000-2,300 vs ₹4,000-6,000 by flight including airport transfers).
 Add in the luggage freedom, door-to-door service, and the fact that you do not need to arrange separate transport in Goa, and the cab makes strong financial sense for groups.

 What is the best route from Pune to Goa?

-The Kolhapur-Belgaum route via NH48 and NH66 is the best for 95% of trips.
+The Kolhapur-Belgaum route via NH48 and NH66 works best for 95% of trips.
 It is 465 km on mostly well-maintained highway.
-The alternative coastal route via Ratnagiri (550 km, 10-12 hours) is scenic but only makes sense if you are not in a hurry and want to enjoy the Konkan coast along the way.
+The alternative coastal route via Ratnagiri (550 km, 10-12 hours) is prettier but only makes sense if you are not in a hurry and want to enjoy the Konkan coast along the way.
 Avoid the coastal route entirely during monsoon.

 Can I book a one-way cab from Pune to Goa?

 Yes, and most of our Goa bookings are actually one-way.
-People take a cab to Goa and then figure out their return later — sometimes they fly back, sometimes they extend the trip and call us for a return cab when they are ready.
+People take a cab to Goa and then figure out their return later.
+Sometimes they fly back, sometimes they extend the trip and call us for a Goa to Pune cab when they are ready.
 One-way sedan starts at ₹7,000.
 No hidden return charges.

 Ready for the Road?